DigitalThieves/vue3-course/salt-merch-store/README.md

   description: "<p>Salt makes awesome T-Shirts.
 Get yo'self one immediately before they run out.
 Go on, don't be shy.</p><p>We take orders fo sure!</p>"
 }
 ```

+## 1. Conditional Rendering

+Once you run this branch as-is you will see that both "LOADING" and "ERROR MESSAGE" is on display as well as the product page.

+1. Make sure to copy-paste the Product Data from above in the data-object
+2. Make the three sections appear depending on if isLoading is true, or else if error message is a string (or not if its `null`) or else display the product data.
+3. Once you've gotten this to work, experiment with changing the data properties (`isLoading` and `error`) accordingly and make sure you're conditions work as expected, after experimenting you should put isLoading to `false` and error to `null` and only focus on the product page.

+## 2. Breadcrumb & Title

+The next step is to fix the breadcrumb (look for element with class `breadcrumb`), replace the CATEGORY and TITLE with the real data using `{{ data_property }}` syntax and also do the same with the product title on display in various locations.

+1. Change SALT-MERCH / CATEGORY / TITLE to real values
+2. Change the PRODUCT TITLE in the big letters on top of the product to real values
+3. Change the PRODUCT TITLE in the button "Add PRODUCT TITLE To Cart" to real values

+## 3. List rendering

+Next is the need to render lists.
+You have a list of colors, for each color you have a list of images and sizes.
+For each size you have data on available stock.

+1. Change the element with class "selectable-product-colors" to render using `v-for` each available color, make sure to utilize colors[i].colorhex to paint the square dynamically.
+(Observe in this lab there's only one available color, but make sure to use v-for anyway!)
+2. Change the elements with class "selectable-product-sizes" to render using v-for each size in *chosen color*\*
+3. Change the elements with class "selectable-product-imgs"to render using v-for each image in *chosen color*\*

+*\* chosen color can be hardcoded to be index 0 of available colors, which in this lab is just one: black*

+## 4. Active image & Stock
+Assume for now that the current color is the first (and in todays project only)  color, assume that the size chosen is L and assume that the chosen image is the first image.
+Tomorrow we will add event listeners to change these and re-render our content accordingly.
+For now make the above mentioned assumption and do the following:
+1. Change the element with class "selected-product-img" and make it get its src-value from the product data with the above mentioned assumptions.

+## 5. RAW HTML Rendering
+The product description comes as raw html and needs to be inserted into the page in a proper way, make sure to do that.

 ## Bonus Task: Create project from scratch.